A high order explicit time finite element method for the acoustic wave equation with discontinuous coefficients

-In \eqref{ymtilde}, an extra stabilizing term is added to $\bfy_m(t)$ in order to guarantee the strong stability of the method when $r=1,2\,(\mbox{\rm mod}\,4)$.
-We remark that Algorithm \ref{timedisc} is fully explicit and we will construct an efficient implementation of Algorithm \ref{timedisc} in subsection 3.3 based on recursion formulas.
+The parameter $\gamma^r_m$ is so chosen that one can easily show by mathematical induction that the outcome of Algorithm \ref{timedisc} is $\widetilde\bfy_r=\bfy_r$ in \eqref{cc2} if $r=0,3\,(\mbox{\rm mod}\,4)$ and $\widetilde\bfy_r$ in \eqref{cc3} if $r=1,2\,(\mbox{\rm mod}\,4)$.
+We also remark that Algorithm \ref{timedisc} is fully explicit and we will construct an efficient implementation of Algorithm \ref{timedisc} in subsection 3.3 based on recursion formulas.